SteeltoeOSS/Documentation/guides/get-to-know-steeltoe/exercise3.md

 App initializes the database and serves a new endpoint for interacting with ToDo list items.

 > [!NOTE]
-> For this exercise an MS SQL database has already been initialized.
+> For this exercise, a Microsoft SQL Server database has already been initialized.
 The settings have been preloaded below.

 ## Get Started